 The Committee has presented a number of major reports to the House of Commons.
 Recent examples include:

-In addition to these in-depth policy studies, the Committee has considered legislation and government estimates.
-It has also routinely met to address specific topics and unfolding international crises.
-It has met with many visiting delegations.
+In addition to these in-depth policy studies, the Committee has considered legislation and government estimates, addressed emerging policy issues and unfolding international crises, and met with many visiting delegations.